JackXueIndiana/KustoPythonPlugin/README.md

 Be aware that the currently Python v.
 3.6 is supported.
 For details you may follow this article: https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/pythonplugin?pivots=azuredataexplorer

+### Checking:
+Run .show cluster you should see your cluster with only one node.

+Run .show plugins you should see all plugins that have been enabled (including python).

 ## Install Python Package
+Step 1: Create a blob container to host the packages, preferably in the same place as your cluster.
+For example, https://<blob account name>.blob.core.windows.net/<container name>.

+Step 2: Grant yourself AllDatabasesAdmin permissions from this cluster's IAM.

+Step 3: Alter the cluster's callout policy to allow access to that blob container.
+This change requires AllDatabasesAdmin permissions.
+For example, to enable access to a blob located the container defined above, run the following command:
+.alter-merge cluster policy callout @'[ { "CalloutType": "sandbox_artifacts", "CalloutUriRegex": "<blob account name>.blob.core.windows.net/<container name>","CanCall": true } ]'

+Step 4.
+Wrap your Python function in a WHL file.
+I have a say_hello function WHL file downloaded from https://pypi.org/project/helloworld3663/
+The gz file also downloaded so we can reproduce the WHL file by running

+pip wheel [-w download-dir] package-name

+Step 5.
+Zip the WHL file.
+The zip file is also included in this repo.

+Step 6.
+Upload the zip file to the container

+Step 7.
+Call the say_hello function in your KQL range ID from 1 to 3 step 1
+| extend Value=''
+| evaluate python(typeof(*),
+    ```if 1:
+    from sandbox_utils import Zipackage
+    Zipackage.install("helloworld3663-0.0.1-py3-none-any.zip")
+    from helloworld3663 import say_hello

+    result = df

+    for i in range(df.shape[0]):
+        result.loc[i, "Value"] = say_hello("Caller " + str(i))
+    ```,
+    external_artifacts=pack('helloworld3663-0.0.1-py3-none-any.zip', 'https://<blob account name>.blob.core.windows.net/<container name>/helloworld3663-0.0.1-py3-none-any.zip?<your blob SAS token>'))

+### Check
+If everything works fine, you should see this output: